jroettenbacher/phd_base/docs/setup.rst

 For more information see `Generating distribution archives <https://packaging.python.org/tutorials/packaging-projects/#generating-distribution-archives>`_.

-You will now have a new ``dist`` in your project directory with the two mentioned files above.
+You will now have a new ``dist`` folder in your project directory with the two mentioned files above.
 To install :py:mod:`pylim` from your anaconda prompt call:

 .. code-block:: console